ccdavis/schemer/README.md

 * Comparisons: '<','=','>'
 * Logical operators: 'or','and'
 * Integer and floating point literals
-* Internally, strings are supported but not string literals
+* String literals now supported
+* List data types and basic functions ('rest', 'first', 'cons', 'list')
 * Definition and use of variables
 * Definition and evaluation of functions
 * 'set!' for mutating variables when they can't be changed via recursion
-* Local scope within functions
+* Local scope within functions for variable and function scoping
 * The 'if' conditional special form
 * The 'while' iteration special form
 * Multiple expression function bodies